arir2001/projectfour/README.md

 - Redirection: testing that unauthenticated users are correctly redirected to the login page.
 - CRUD Operations: tests for creating, editing, and deleting posts and comments.

+There are also tests for models which go as so:

+- basic CRUD (Create, Read, Update, Delete) operations on the post, comment model.
-There are also test_forms.py for both apps, which check if the forms are valid.
+- There are also test_forms.py for both apps, which check if the forms are valid.

 Running THE Tests:
 To run the tests locally, the following command was put into the terminal: python manage.py test.